Dominican Civil War: United States withdrawal

 On May 26, 1965, U.S. forces began gradually withdrawing from the island.
 By June 6, no U.S. Marines remained on the island, leaving elements of the 82nd Airborne as the primary U.S. combat force.
 The total U.S. troop strength at that time had decreased to about 12,000.
 On June 15, the Constitutionalists launched a second and final attempt to expand the boundaries of their stronghold.
-In the bloodiest battle of the intervention, the rebels began their attack on U.S. outposts.
+In the bloodiest battle of the intervention, the constitutionalists began their attack on U.S. outposts.
 Using the greatest firepower yet, they used tear gas grenades, .50-caliber machine guns, 20 mm guns, mortars, rocket launchers, and tank fire.
-A rebel tank fired on an 82nd Airborne command post, severing a radioman's leg; paratroopers destroyed the tank with a 106-mm recoilless rifle.
-The 1st battalions of the 505th and 508th Infantry quickly went on the offensive.
+A constitutionalist tank fired on an 82nd Airborne command post, severing a radioman's leg; paratroopers destroyed the tank with a 106-mm recoilless rifle.
+The 1st battalions of the 505th and 508th Infantry quickly went on the offensive, advancing into a forty-block area, overrunning sandbagged street positions, and pushing four to six blocks into the constitutionalist-held zone.
 Two days of fighting cost the 82nd Airborne 5 killed and 36 wounded in action.
 The OAS forces, whose orders were to remain at their defenses, counted five wounded.
-The Constitutionalists lost 67 killed and 165 wounded.
+The Constitutionalists lost 67 killed and 165 wounded; among the dead was André Rivière, a French soldier of fortune.

 The civil war formally ended on August 31, 1965, with a ceasefire agreement, followed by the establishment of a provisional government on September 3, 1965.
 The first postwar elections were held on July 1, 1966, and pitted the conservative Reformist Party candidate, Joaquín Balaguer, against the former president Juan Emilio Bosch Gaviño.
 Balaguer emerged victorious in the elections after he built his campaign on promises of reconciliation.
 On September 21, 1966, the last OAS peacekeepers withdrew from the island, which ended the foreign intervention in the conflict.